Pokemon Go Team Rocket Grunt lineups & counters (May 2023)

 Pokemon Go Rocket Grunt taunts, lineups & counters

-Below is every Team Go Rocket Grunt taunt alongside their main type, possible team, and best counters in Pokemon Go updated after the Team Go Rocket Takeover event in March 2023.
+Below is every Team Go Rocket Grunt taunt alongside their main type, possible team, and best counters in Pokemon Go updated after the World of Wonders Taken Over event.

 Players can face Team Go Rocket Grunts to get a piece of the Rocket Radar.